Me

 Zhang, Y. & Rottman, B. M. (2023).
 Causal Learning with Interrupted Time Series Data.
 Judgment and Decision Making

-Cowan, E. T., Zhang, Y., Rottman, B., & Murty, V. P. (under review).
+Cowan, E. T., Zhang, Y., Rottman, B., & Murty, V. P. (2024).
 The effects of mnemonic variability and spacing on memory over multiple timescales.
-Preprint
+Proceedings of the National Academy of Sciences, 121(12), e2311077121.

-Conference
+Conference Proceedings

 Zhang, Y. & Rottman, B. M. (2021).
 Casual Learning with Delays Up to 21 Hours.
 Proceedings of the 43rd annual conference of the cognitive science society.
 PDF | Poster